Predicting the Unpredictable: Insulate Yourself Against Shocks

 'Insulate yourself against shocks' is an electrical image in English, but this is avoided by the translators, who use expressions implying either an adverse situation or attack or an unexpected event.

-Chinese (Taiwan) spins 'shocks' out into a rather verbose construction.
+Traditional Chinese (Taiwan) spins 'shocks' out into a rather verbose construction.
 First, to ensure that the meaning is conveyed correctly, the translator adds a clause meaning 'when adversity strikes' (逆境 nìjìng meaning 'adverse situation').
 None of the other translators feel the need to set the scene in this way.
 The expression for 'shock' itself is the all-embracing 打擊輿失誤 dǎjī yǔ shīwù ('attacks and errors').

 Japanese uses ショック shokku from English.
 Shokku is often used in Japanese where something surprising or unexpected happens.
 Shokku datta!
 'I got a shock!'.
 It's used even more broadly than in English, with some interesting 1970s examples like Nikuson shokku 'Nixon Shock' (Nixon's recognition of China) and Oiru shokku 'oil shock' (the oil crises).